 How Does The Student Body Have Its Say?

 This is done in two ways; firstly, by voting in elections for class reps and sabbatical officers.
 Secondly, by voting in referenda which take place on various different topics throughout the year.

 The Assembly is the ‘parliament’ of the Students’ Union and is made up of all class representatives and executive officers.
 The Assembly meets once a month and adopts policy for the Union as well as holding the executive officers accountable for the work they do.

 The Executive is the ‘cabinet’ of the Students Union and comprises of both full time sabbatical officers (the president, deputy president of Welfare, deputy president of Education) and part time officers who continue as full time students while serving the Union on a part time basis and each school convenors.

 The President is the chief executive officer and principal spokesperson for the Students’ Union.
 He/she is responsible for administering the Union on a day to day basis and for negotiating on its behalf with external organisations.
 The President represents the students on all of the major decision making bodies within WIT including the Governing Body and the Academic Council.

-The Deputy President / Education Officer is responsible for Educational services on all campuses.
-The Deputy President provides advice and referral services on issues such as Grinds, Grants, and is in charge of the Class Rep system.
-The deputy president also acts in place of the president during his or her absence.
+The Vice President of Education is responsible for Educational services on all campuses.
+The Vice President of Education provides advice and referral services on issues such as Grinds, Grants, and is in charge of the Class Rep system.

 Your Class Rep (Class Representative) is the spokesperson for your class within the Institute.
 The class rep is the first point of contact for all Institute authorities within your class.
 The Class Reps are collectively responsible for deciding the policy of the Students’ Union.
 The class reps also hold the elected full-time and part-time officers to account.
 What you stand to gain by becoming a Class Rep